cloned2k16/FlatEarth/README.md

 #### in fact you don't even need to do any Math at all ..
 I did just solve the Math to make it Mathematically **indisputable** ..
+precision here is not really important,
+Gibraltar should fall below the orizon more than one half from such distance and Ceuta shouldn't be visible at all given ~500 Mt should fall below the horizon at such distance .. not to mention they keep similar heigh despite being at different scale,
+and that's all you see in the picture .. different scale of two similar objects at very different distances ...

+there's just NO WAY to explain what you SEE by a 3D point of view on a Little Blue Ball ..
+no Math required, to see it .. just Pythagorean knowledges .. no flawed assumptions on SUN shadows
+( the way fucking brainwahed still pretend measure the Earth Radius )

 ## so what this Actually Means
 ( this goes for you Fact Checkers mindset , or programmed as such )